g-haine/phraise/docs/_posts/2021-11-19-some-notes-on-port-hamiltonian-systems-on-banach-spaces.md

 ---
 layout: post
-title: Some notes on port-Hamiltonian systems on Banach spaces
+title: "Some notes on port-Hamiltonian systems on Banach spaces"
 date: 2021-11-19 00:00:00 +0100
 permalink: some-notes-on-port-hamiltonian-systems-on-banach-spaces
 year: 2021